 Adding to the list of anti-inflammatory effects of elevated corticosteroids, we can easily understand traditional indications of licorice for stomach ulcers, abdominal pain, asthma, upper respiratory tract infections and infections.
 Licorice is used as an expectorant (cough remedy) and also has mild laxative effects.

 Licorice belongs to a miraculous family of Fabaceae and therefore has a high content of anti-cancer flavonoids, of which genistein is well known.
 Liquorice is a specific glabridin that resembles genistein and its structure.

 Chinese licorice has an antidepressant effect .
 Liquiritin and other flavonoids from Chinese liqueur had an antidepressant and neuroprotective effect in rats ( Zhao2008ael , Fan2012aaf ).
 Together with the ciclicum , the Chinese liqueur is a part of the TČM compound effective against depression ( Jun2014hmg ).
 It is a traditional remedy with a protective effect on the liver ( Lam2016hec ).

 In the popularity of licorice, she undoubtedly played the role of its sweet flavor and the aroma given by the anetole.
 It can be said that, as with goulash, there is a rule "the more onions, the better", for herbal liqueurs, from the taste point of view, "the more liquorice the better."
 However, care must be taken not to cause the excess of licorice to produce the adverse effects known to the herb.

 Liquorice is not an adaptogen, but a cure .
-With continued intake of medium-high doses (3-4g / day), increased levels of cortisol and aldosterone may result in mineral imbalances, increased blood pressure, swelling and other signs of corticosteroid overload.
+Continuous intake of even medium-high doses (3-4g / day) will result in elevated levels of cortisol and aldosterone.
 That is why liquorice belongs to the doctor or experienced practitioner of the TCM.